axiom-data-science/portal-docs/overview.rst

 Once you have found a layer through the data catalog, you can view and interact with the data in a number of ways.
 As with other interactive maps, you can pan and zoom to adjust the view to your area of interest.
 Additionally, you can click on a data point of interest to open a chart that summarizes the data.
 A time slider at the bottom of the map can be used to move back and forth through time for timeseries data.
 More information about these features is provided below.

+For more details, please see the :ref:`customize-layers-how-to` page.

 .. _search-and-add-layers-overview:

 Search and Add Layers
 =====================

 From the map, you can search for and add additional data layers to the map.
 Click on the catalog button in top right to return to the catalog page you most recently visited.
 You can also search for additional data layers to add to the map using the search bar at the top left corner.
 When you have selected additional layers, click ``Map`` to return to the map.

+For more details, please see the :ref:`add-layers-how-to` page.

 .. _time-slider-overview: